cloudflare/cloudflare-docs/content/waf/custom-rules/rate-limiting/request-rate.md

 # Determining the request rate

+Cloudflare keeps separate request counters for Rate Limiting rules for each value combination of the rule characteristics.

-{{<Aside type="warning">}}
+{{<Aside type="note">}}

-This feature is only available for selected customers on an Enterprise plan.
+This feature is only available for select customers on an Enterprise plan.

 {{</Aside>}}

-Cloudflare keeps separate request counters for Rate Limiting rules for each value combination of the rule characteristics.

 For example, consider a rule configured with the following characteristics: